molson504x/molson504x.github.io/_posts/Creating-A-Kubernetes-Operator-In-Dotnet.md

 EOF
 ```

-After running that command, we'll see a series of information logs showing that the object was created and seen by the controller, and that the reconciler was then called and did its job.
-To confirm that the operator called the reconciler and all resources were created, we can query the kubernetes cluster for pods and configmaps.
-In the case above, we deployed two ubuntu pods (in a single deployment) and one configmap:
+To confirm that the operator called the reconciler and all resources were created, query the kubernetes cluster for pods and configmaps.

 ``` sh
 kubectl get deployments